peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 The dual-layered approach of requiring both possession of the Credential and control over it, reinforces the security and integrity of the Status Assertion process.
-This ensures that the Holder requesting a Status Attestation is indeed the same Holder to which the Credential was originally issued, affirming the authenticity and rightful possession of the Credential.
+This ensures that the Holder requesting a Status Assertion is indeed the same Holder to which the Credential was originally issued, affirming the authenticity and rightful possession of the Credential.